GMLC-TDC/HELICS/docs/introduction/LanguageAPIs.md

 The HELICS framework allows other tool developers to add HELICS components to enable co-simulation.
-Interfacing with HELICS can be done using the CPP Application API or the C Shared Library API.
-Developers familiar with HELICS and the HELICS Application API can interface with HELICS using the CPP Application API.
-HELICS also provides an additional well defined C API built as a library that can be easily interfaced with from other tools.
+Interfacing with HELICS can be done using the C++ Application API or the C Shared Library API.
+Developers familiar with HELICS and the HELICS Application API can interface with HELICS using the C++ Application API.
+HELICS also provides an additional well defined C API built as a shared library that can be easily interfaced with from other tools.
 This C interface also supports easier integration with tools developed in other languages.
 Developers can easily integrate HELICS into their application using the C Shared Library API using FFI.